Student cards and secured cards are good options for first-time cardholders, but both have pros and cons. Here’s how to

 - The Deserve Edu Mastercard for Students, for example, has no annual fee, gives 1 percent cash back and pays for one year of Amazon Prime Student.

-- The Discover it chrome for Students has no annual fee, gives 2 percent cash back for gas and restaurants (1 percent for everything else), and pays $20 for every year your GPA is 3.0 or higher.
+- The Discover it® Student chrome has no annual fee, gives 2 percent cash back for gas and restaurants (1 percent for everything else), and pays $20 for every year your GPA is 3.0 or higher.

 Questions to ask potential issuers when considering a student card: